labex-labs/open-source-labs/python/python-mastery/lab-ex1-1-run-a-small-program/en/step1.md

 # Verify Python Installation and Use the Interactive Interpreter

-The Python interactive interpreter is a powerful tool that allows you to execute Python code line by line and see immediate results.
-Before writing complete programs, let us first make sure Python is correctly installed and learn how to use this interpreter.
+The Python interactive interpreter is a very useful tool.
+It lets you run Python code one line at a time and see the results right away.
+This is great for beginners because you can test small pieces of code without having to write a whole program.
+Before we start writing full - fledged programs, we need to make sure Python is installed correctly on your system.
+Then, we'll learn how to use this interpreter to execute Python code.

 ## Launch the Python Interpreter

-1. First, open a terminal in the WebIDE.
-You should see a terminal tab at the bottom of the screen.
+1. First, we need to open a terminal in the WebIDE.
+The terminal is like a command - center where you can type in commands to interact with your computer.
+You'll find a terminal tab at the bottom of the screen.
+Once you open it, you're ready to start typing commands.

-2. In the terminal, type the following command and press Enter:
+2. In the terminal, we're going to check if Python is installed and which version you have.
+Type the following command and then press Enter:

    ```bash
    python3 --version
    ```

-   This command displays the installed Python version.
-You should see output similar to:
+   This command asks your system to show you the version of Python that is currently installed.
+If Python is installed correctly, you'll see output similar to:

    ```
    Python 3.10.x
    ```

-3. Now, let us start the Python interactive interpreter by typing:
+   The `x` here represents a specific patch number, which can vary depending on your installation.

+3. Now that we know Python is installed, let's start the Python interactive interpreter.
+Type the following command in the terminal and press Enter:

    ```bash
    python3
    ```

-   You will see output similar to:
+   After you press Enter, you'll see some information about the Python version and other details.
+The output will look something like this:

    ```
    Python 3.10.x (default, ...)